FE 'tkGooie' Utilities

 FE 'tkGooies' 'TkGUIsEMBELLISHEDdemos' Page >

-In 2012 November, on a page titled "Experiments with flexible THEMES for Tk GUI's, using images and colors" at wiki.tcl.tk, I presented images and code for a demo Tk script that shows a way of creating 'themes' (composed of images and colors) for Tk GUI's.
+I presented images and code for a demo Tk script that shows a way of creating 'themes' (composed of images and colors) for the various widgets on a Tk GUI.

 I pointed out a couple of issues/looks that I would like to improve: